How to Find Lasting Love

 Life as a single person offers many rewards, including learning how to build a healthy relationship with yourself.
 However, if you’re ready to share your life with someone and want to build a lasting, worthwhile relationship, life as a single person can also be very frustrating.

 Finding the right romantic partner is often a difficult journey, for several reasons.
 Perhaps you grew up in a household where there was no role model of a solid, healthy relationship and you doubt that such a thing even exists.
 Or maybe your dating history consists only of short, abrupt relationships where you or your partner gets bored too soon, and you don't know how to make a relationship last.
-You could be attracted to the wrong type of person or making the same bad choices, due to an unresolved issue from your past.
+You could be attracted to the wrong type of person or keep making the same bad choices over and over, due to an unresolved issue from your past.
 It's also possible you're not putting yourself in the best environments to meet the right person, or that when you do, you don't feel confident enough to approach someone.
 Whatever the case may be, it's important to believe that a healthy romantic relationship for you exists in the future.

 It's also important to recognize that relationships are never perfect and always require lots of work, compromise, and a willingness to resolve conflict in a positive way.
 To find and build any relationship worth keeping, you may need to start by re-assessing some of your misconceptions about dating and relationships that can prevent you from finding lasting love: